Writers’ Gold Found In Memories

 Finding Graham Greene And The Mob In A Havana Hotel

-The Hotel Mercure Sevilla, where we recently stayed, and where Hemingway wrote some of Farewell To Arms, is also known for Graham Greene, author of many prize-winning novels.
-Typically when I…
+The Hotel Mercure Sevilla, where we recently stayed in 2015, is where Hemingway wrote some of Farewell To Arms, but it’s also known as the place Graham Greene chose to write…

 Share